Anxious, Stressed, Depressed – You are not alone!

 Imagine being covered by a large filter so that part of your current experience is completely blocked from your awareness while other parts are exaggerated or highlighted by the filter.
 It may sound weird, but this is precisely how we experience reality every day of our lives.

-The negative core beliefs you may have about yourself, such as “I’m not worthy”, or “the world is an unsafe place” distort your reality.
-The more unconscious and intense your negative core beliefs, the more this filter distorts your experience.
+The negative core beliefs (others known as emotional wounds or triggers) you may have about yourself, such as “I’m not worthy”, or “the world is an unsafe place” distort your reality.
+The more unconscious and intense triggers, the more this filter distorts your experience.
 The more self-aware you are, the better you are able to discern the truth of a situation.

 How We Can Work Together